Sonderangebot Stämpflis juristische Lehrbücher: Bis Ende November profitieren Sie von 20% Rabatt auf folgende Lehr- und Praxisbücher.

 Inhalt

-Homecoming Queer explores Christian discourses of sex and sexuality in Singapore to argue that metanoia, the theological concept of spiritual transformation, can be read as a form of neo-homophobia that coaxes change in the queer individual.
+Queer Correctives explores Christian discourses of sex and sexuality in Singapore to argue that metanoia, the theological concept of spiritual transformation, can be read as a form of neo-homophobia that coaxes change in the queer individual.
 In Singapore, Christian discourses of sex and sexuality have materialised in the form of testimonials that detail the pain and suffering of homosexuality, and how Christianity has been a salve for the tribulations experienced by the storytellers.
-This book freshly engages with Michel Foucault’s posthumous and final volume of The History of Sexuality by revitalising his work on biblical metanoia as a form of homophobia.
+This book freshly engages with Michel Foucault's posthumous and final volume of The History of Sexuality by revitalising his work on biblical metanoia as a form of homophobia.
 Drawing on Foucauldian critical theory and approaches in discourse studies, it shows how language is at the centre of this particular iteration of neo-homophobia, one that no longer finds value in overt expressions of hate and disdain for those with non-normative sexualities, but relies extensively on seemingly neutral calls for change and transformation in personal lives.
-It takes Singapore as a case study to examine neo-homophobic phenomena, but its themes of change and transformation embedded in discourse will be relevant for scholars interested in contemporary iterations of Foucault’s concepts of discipline and technologies of the self.
-Together with interview data from religious sexual minorities in Singapore, Homecoming Queer captures a burgeoning form of homophobic discursive practices that eludes mainstream criticism to harm through change and transformation.
+It takes Singapore as a case study to examine neo-homophobic phenomena, but its themes of change and transformation embedded in discourse will be relevant for scholars interested in contemporary iterations of Foucault's concepts of discipline and technologies of the self.
+Together with interview data from religious sexual minorities in Singapore, Queer Correctives captures a burgeoning form of homophobic discursive practices that eludes mainstream criticism to harm through change and transformation.

 Bibliografische Angaben

-Juni 2025, ca. 296 Seiten, Advances in Sociolinguistics, Englisch
+Januar 2026, ca. 296 Seiten, Advances in Sociolinguistics, Englisch

 Bloomsbury